 Here you will find the latest issues or updates regarding the MCS Installation Database (MID).

-There are no current issues with the MCS Installation Database.
+There are no current issues with the MID.

 On 28th March 2018 a change to the MCS Installation Database (MID) was implemented to bring MCS certificates in line with incoming changes to the Renewable Heat Incentive (RHI).
 This means that some additional questions will appear in the MID, when generating (and amending) MCS certificates.
 On 7th February 2018, the Department for Business, Energy and Industrial Strategy (BEIS) laid regulations to implement reforms to both the Domestic and Non-Domestic Renewable Heat Incentive (RHI) schemes before Parliament.